microsoft/TypeScript/dev.md

 1. AST: add possiable parameters to TypeParameter when parsing
 2. convert AST to proper Type

-- add more check for arguments
-    - allow generic as typeArguments // seems this is done already
-    - check typeArguments and typeParameter whether match, especially paramters
-    -

 getTypeFromTypeNode
     - what is TypeNode, like ` Set<number>` in `var q: Set<number>`
     1. function getTypeFromTypeReference(node: TypeReferenceType): Type